ARO Custom domain with cert-manager and LetsEncrypt

 View certificate status

-Create & Install APPS Wildcard Certificate
+Create & Install the *.apps Wildcard Certificate

 Switch openshift-ingress project (namespace)